 Well, here it is – our fan audio commentary for The Lost Boys!
 We recorded this watching the Blu-Ray with the slightly longer revised opening Warners logo, so bear that in mind if you want your sound and vision to cue up!
 As always, you can listen via the link on the right, or download as an MP3 for free!
 Say hello to the night and enjoy! 🙂

 Anyway, having devoured it, I wanted more.
 I had already bought Warner Bros.’ delightful 1995 VHS reissue of the film, presented in lovely widescreen and with the trailer and some trivia loaded collectors cards included, and it also became my first ever DVD purchase, though disappointingly, the disc was lacking in stuff like commentaries, deleted scenes and such.
 We’d all have to wait a few years later for the 2-disc edition to get stuff like that.
 The deleted scenes in particular were a treat as it papered over some of the cracks in the film’s occasionally scatty plotting, and they truly whetted my appetite towards the real curiosity that was the novelisation.
-I knew about the book, and that it made for a far fuller story than the film, but was also aware that it was a real git to find, having been out of print for some time.
-Given its elusiveness, finding the book wasn’t even an option, so I forgot about it.
+I knew about the book, and that it told a far fuller story than the film, but I was also aware that it was a real git to find, having been out of print for some time.
+Given its elusiveness, finding the book seemed like too much of a hassle, so I forgot about it.
 And then recently, I remembered about it all over again – cue one fortunate purchase on eBay, and the book was mine, and in pretty condition, I must add.

 So thanks for sticking with me throughout that lengthy intro, for now I’m actually going to get into the novelisation itself.
 I’m going to assume that anyone reading this will have a good understanding of The Lost Boys, so you can forgive the presence of any references here and there that won’t make any sense to anyone who’s not seen the film.
 Oh, one more thing, I’ll be making the odd reference here and there to Jeffrey Boam’s revised draft of James Jeremias and Janice Fischer’s original script which is available online to read, scenes in which do make an appearance in this book.